FluxC0/Conqace/README.md

 ## Installation

-Have a [Pushed](https://pushed.co) App at the ready, as you will be prompted for the key and secret on startup.
+Ensure you have a [Pushed app key & secret](https://pushed.co) ready, as you will be prompted for them on startup.

 ```bash
   git clone